-‘Fresh Prince’ Star Alfonso Ribiero Denied Fortnite Dance Copyright
+‘Fresh Prince’ Star Alfonso Ribiero Denied ‘Fortnite’ Dance Copyright

 The U.S. Copyright Office issued the denial on Wednesday, dismissing the lawsuit against Take-Two.
 According to Variety, the document states that “the three moves that make up the ‘Carlton’ are not a piece of choreography.”
 It is considered a simple dance routine, rendering it not protected under copyright law.
 In a letter to Ribeiro’s law firm, the U.S. Copyright Office explained that in this particular case, the amount of the dance being used was irrelevant to the central argument.

-The courts state that it’s not clear whether Alfonso Ribeiro could be granted any copyright, because he may not be its only creator, or it may belong to the TV network it was originally performed on.
-Epic Games are using this argument to make the case that their motion against their emote, “Fresh,” “should be dismissed.”
+The courts state that it’s not clear whether Alfonso Ribeiro could be granted any copyright because he may not be its only creator, or it may belong to the TV network it was originally performed on.
+Epic Games are using this argument to make the case that their motion against their emote “Fresh” “should be dismissed.”

 Alfonso Ribeiro takes the L as "Carlton Dance" copyright falls through. #Fortnite https://t.co/ym25X7UTme pic.twitter.com/kwUbBp89y7